WordPress/wordpress-playground/packages/docs/site/docs/10-javascript-api/01-index.md

 :::info /remote.html is a special URL

 `/remote.html` is a special URL that loads the Playground API endpoint instead of the demo app with the browser UI.
-Read more about the difference between `/` and `/remote.html` [on this page](./02-index-html-vs-remote-html.md).
+Read more about the difference between `/` and `/remote.html` and [on this page](./02-index-html-vs-remote-html.md).

 :::